adamsilver/adamsilver.io-jekyll/_posts/2014-01-02-dom-scripting-forms.md

 ## Inspecting a controls value

-Once we have a control we can interrogate the value:
+Once we have a control we can interrogate its value:

 	var usernameValue = usernameControl.value;

-This is useful if you want to perform client side validation.
+This is useful if you want to perform client side validation for example.

 <dl>
 	<dt><a name="ref0"></a>[0]</dt>